Gradient-boosting decision tree

 )

-plt.xlim([-1, 0])
+ax.set_xlim([-1, 0])

-_ = plt.title("Prediction of the residuals")
+_ = ax.set_title("Zoom of sample of interest\nin the initial residuals")

 For our sample of interest, our initial tree is making an error (small residual).
 When fitting the second tree, the residual in this case is perfectly fitted and predicted.
-We will quantitatively check this prediction using the fitted tree.
+We can quantitatively check this prediction using the fitted tree.
 First, let’s check the prediction of the initial tree and compare it with the true value.

 print(f"True value to predict for f(x={x_sample:.3f}) = {target_true:.3f}")